parthgawande/HealthLens-Monitoring-healthcare-performance-and-trends/README.md

 - ⚙️ Handles missing values (numeric → median, categorical → mode).

-- 📏 Calculates Length of Stay for each patient.
+- 📏 Calculates the Length of Stay for each patient.

 - 💸 Flags patients with High Billing Amounts.